Cathykk9644/pong-game/README.md

 # Features 🔋

-- **Game Environment and Interface:**: Utilizes Python’s turtle module for retro-style, high-contrast visuals with white paddles and a ball against a black background.
+- ✅**Game Environment and Interface:**: Utilizes Python’s turtle module for retro-style, high-contrast visuals with white paddles and a ball against a black background.
 - **Player Controls**: Right paddle controlled by "Up" and "Down" arrow keys; left paddle by "W" and "S" keys.
 - **Responsive Gameplay**: Immediate paddle response to keyboard inputs ensures smooth gameplay.
 - **Ball Dynamics**: Consistent ball movement with automatic bouncing off top and bottom edges and increasing speed on paddle contacts.